its-mygo/yutai-program/README.md

 *** Sphere Radii is 8.30 A.
 *** Sphere Radii is 15.68 Bohr.
 ```
-The value oof Sphere Radii(in Bohr) is used for setting the sphere of nanoreactor.
+The value of Sphere Radii(in Bohr) is used for setting the sphere of nanoreactor.

 ### 2.2 Sampling: